Reporting sexual harm

 - supported in the way you want

-- If you wish, assist you with making a report to the police.
+- assist you (if you wish) with making a report to the police or Misconduct

 There may be circumstances where we need to disclose information to other members of the University or external agencies.
-However, we will always discuss this with you first and determine what and how much information should be provided to others.
+However, we will aim to discuss this with you first and determine what and how much information should be provided to others.

 When we may need to make further disclosures

 - Where we believe you or a member of the University community is in danger.